ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ## Third-Party Links and Integrations

 Our platform may contain links to external websites or integrate with third-party tools (e.g., calendar apps, communication platforms).
-This Privacy Policy applies **only to CultureCrunch**.
+This Privacy Policy applies **only to Culture Crunch**.

 We are not responsible for privacy practices of third-party sites or services.
 We encourage you to review their privacy policies before providing any personal information.